EnriqueBravo115/bank/README.md

 - Testcontainers

 ## Running the Project
-The process to run the system in Docker consists of two steps: first, create the bank-maven-cache image, which contains the dependencies of all services, since there is a parent pom.xml and each service contains its own pom.xml.
-This image helps make the build process faster in docker-compose.
-Run this command to build bank-maven-cache:
+Create the bank-maven-cache image, which contains the dependencies of all services:
 ```bash
 docker build -f Dockerfile.maven-cache -t bank-maven-cache .
 ```